Viewing: beach

 Sanur beachfront Bali

 I’ve never been to Bali myself, but if I did go, the first person I would ask for tips is The Diplomatic Wife.
 She’s a friend from university who found herself turning from party animal to domestic diva when she and her diplomat husband were posted to Jakarta.
-The Diplomatic Wife blogs about her life in Jakarta—full of delicious food, easy DIYs, stylish homemaking, and travels around Southeast Asia—on her blog and runs a chic webshop filled with her fab finds and jewelry designs.
+The Diplomatic Wife blogs about her life in Jakarta—full of delicious food, easy DIYs, stylish homemaking, and travels around Southeast Asia—on her blog and runs a chic filled with her fab finds and jewelry designs.

 Diplomatic life will soon take her to Berlin.
 But for now, The Diplomatic Wife leads us away from the tourist crowds and glitzy bars to her favorite brunch spot in Bali.